TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 * ... or go to the `Issues tab in Github <https://github.com/issues>`__ and enter `is:open is:issue archived:false label:"good first issue" user:TYPO3-Documentation` in the search field (this should get you the same result)

-You can look at the open issues of a manual you are familiar with, pick one and fix the problem.
+Or, you can look at the open issues of a manual you are familiar with, pick one and fix the problem.

 For example: